kaito881221/endgame-protocol/README.md

 In Chapter 1, we discussed 'why' a new paradigm is necessary.
 Now, in Chapter 2, we present our answer: 'Endgame Protocol.'
 We will explain in detail what it is, how it works, and why it can be trusted.
 This is more than a mere project introduction; it is a guide to the laws of the new world you are about to enter.

 3.1.
-The Project's Identity: The Coin Itself is the Game Endgame Protocol is the world's first Survival Finance (SuFi) protocol and a grand, decentralized economic game unfolding on the blockchain.
+The Project's Identity: The Coin Itself is the Game Endgame Protocol is the world's first Survival Finance (SurFi) protocol and a grand, decentralized economic game unfolding on the blockchain.
 We are ending the era of passive holding (HODL) and proposing a new dimension of digital economy where every action a participant takes leads to survival and the proof of value.
 In the Endgame Protocol ecosystem, the single, absolute principle of 'inactive assets are burned' is enforced by the smart contract.
 Therefore, participants are no longer passive investors but are transformed into 'players' who must constantly devise optimal strategies to protect and grow their assets.
 The ultimate survivor of this fierce competition will be the one who proves all value.

 3.2.
 The Core Mechanism: Those Who Do Not Act, Perish